NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 ### BFT Detector implementation

 **Dynamic execution and trace collection**
 ==Dynamic execution trace (e.g., functions name, execution paths) are collected ==by exercising business processes according to the business model.
+The output includes:
+- call traces
-The output includes call traces and execution result snapshots, which are essentially screenshots and HTML/DOM data (this will be used in the testing phase).
+- execution result snapshots, which are essentially screenshots and HTML/DOM data (this will be used in the testing phase).

 To support this step, the V8 JS engine has been modified to modify the runtime execution of JavaScript

 **Call Trace Differential Analysis**
+Given the collected call traces of the <abbr title="access to premium content with a premium subscription">passing</abbr> and <abbr title="access to premium content with a premium subscription">blocking</abbr> runs (e.g., access premium content with a subscription is a passing run, while being redirected is a blocking run), we perform a differential analysis to identify a divergence point representing the critical decision-making point in the business model
-Our system performs differential analysis on the function call trace collected for different business flows, identifying call divergences points where executions start to differ.
-- **divergence point**: a situation in which critical business logic is involved and you can distinguish between a path leading to the desired business flow and a path bypassing the execution of the regular flow
+Our system performs differential analysis on the function call trace collected, identifying call divergences points.
+A **divergence point** is a situation in which critical business logic is involved and, from that specific point, you can distinguish between a path leading to the desired business flow and a path bypassing the execution of the regular flow

 **Test Input Generation**
 We generate test inputs containing statements data to be mutated by using the call divergence points from the previous step.